-- a.
-Type support in the taskbar search box, and then select the HP Support Assistant app. - or -
+a.
+Type support in the taskbar search box, and then select the HP Support Assistant app.

 - b.
 Select Troubleshooting and fixes. - c.
-Select Diagnostics, and then select HP PC Hardware Diagnostics Windows. - 2.
-When the tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions. - NOTE: If you need to stop a diagnostic test at any time, select Cancel. - 3.
+Select Diagnostics, and then select HP PC Hardware Diagnostics Windows. - When the tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions.

+NOTE: If you need to stop a diagnostic test at any time, select Cancel.

 When HP PC Hardware Diagnostics Windows detects a failure that requires hardware replacement, a 24-digit Failure ID code is generated.
-For assistance in correcting the problem, contact support, and then provide the Failure ID code.
+The screen displays one of the following options: